vanruc/todoApp/README.md

 ### Staff

-Firstly we will enhance the `Staff` document, to see how we can apply the above concepts to our document.
+Firstly we will enhance the `Staff` document to see how we can apply the above concepts to our document.

 1. Add `My Staff Information` menu item to `Project Member`
 2. Only allow `Staff Manager` to select `User`.